Optimizing Aperture Geometry in THz-TDS for Accurate Spectroscopy of Quantum Materials: Introduction

 In transmission-geometry THz-TDS, samples are typically mounted onto metallic holders featuring circular apertures, which define the illuminated region and facilitate alignment.
 Although this geometry is common when probing a range of material systems---from bulk~\cite{Kawahala2025,Jeon2012} to thin films~\cite{Kawahala2023paper,stefanato2025} and 2D materials~\cite{Huang2025,Wu2024}---the aperture diameter must be carefully selected to avoid undesirable optical effects.
 When the aperture is significantly smaller than the THz beam spot, substantial transmission losses and spectral filtering can occur.
 Conversely, if the aperture is too large, stray or multiply scattered rays may reach the detector, degrading signal quality and introducing spectral artifacts.
 Moreover, if the aperture diameter approaches the radiation wavelength, diffraction effects become prominent~\cite{Li2013,Neumann2015}.
 These geometric factors are therefore not merely peripheral concerns but play a central role in determining the fidelity and interpretability of THz-TDS experiments---especially in the analysis of quantum materials whose spectroscopic signatures may lie close to the detection threshold.

-Kumar \textit{et al.}~\cite{Kumar2025} demonstrated that small apertures, such as pinholes, can act as frequency filters, reducing the detectable bandwidth and introducing distortions in THz imaging.
+Small apertures at the apex of tapered metallic tips have long served as probes for near-field terahertz imaging, enabling sub-wavelength spatial resolution \cite{Hunsche1998_IEICE,Hunsche1998_OptComm}.
+Conversely, regarding far-field experiments, Kumar \textit{et al.}~\cite{Kumar2025} demonstrated that small apertures, such as pinholes, can act as frequency filters, reducing the detectable bandwidth and introducing distortions in THz imaging.
 In contrast to conventional monochromatic optics, where the beam waist is fixed by the wavelength, the broadband nature of THz pulses means that each frequency component experiences a different degree of focusing.
 Consequently, the beam spot size at the aperture becomes frequency-dependent, making the transmission spectrum sensitive to the aperture geometry.

 The frequency-dependent beam spot at the aperture has direct implications for quantitative THz spectroscopy, especially in studies targeting the intricate low-energy physics of emerging quantum materials.
 These systems often require accurate retrieval of optical conductivity or dielectric response over a broad frequency range, placing stringent demands on spectral fidelity.
 For instance, in thin-film samples exhibiting free-carrier dynamics~\cite{Ulbricht2011,Shi2024,Song2025,Chen2025}, the low-frequency components of the pulse—most sensitive to conductivity—are particularly vulnerable to diffraction and attenuation when the wavelength approaches the aperture diameter.
 Such spectral distortions can compromise the extraction of material parameters and lead to misinterpretations.
 Depending on the spectral range of interest, a lower bound on sample dimensions may therefore be necessary to ensure measurement reliability.
 Understanding the impact of aperture geometry is thus critical when designing THz spectroscopy experiments.